JC3/MLExamples/FullscreenGLApp/readme.md

 FullscreenGLApp
 =

-Built for ML SDK 0.20.0.
-Include VS 2017 project files, but should build fine with just mabu.
+Built for ML SDK 0.20.0, also compatible with 0.19.0.
+Includes VS 2017 project files, but should build fine with just mabu.

+**Note: If you're using an SDK version besides 0.20.0, change ml:sdk_version in manifest.xml accordingly.
+See comment in manifest.xml.**

 **Note: This implements the workaround for a VS build option problem described in [this forum post](https://forum.magicleap.com/hc/en-us/community/posts/360040900451).
 If you start a new VS project and you wish to follow in this example's footsteps with environment variables and stuff, you'll have to hand edit your .vcxproj file according